-In December of 1993 Brandon Jones and Leroy Spruill were new friends.
-Brandon was new in town, having moved north while doing farm work.
-The two spent a lot of time together with Dana “Niki” Maybin, Brandon’s girlfriend for a short time, at Big Ed’s Bar.
-The night of December 18, the three were dancing and drinking with friends all night at Big Ed’s Bar.
-While they were at Big Ed’s, across town a man named Frank Swain was murdered in his home.
-The murder was brutal and bloody.
-His throat was slashed, both the jugular veins and the carotid artery were severed.
+In December 1993, Brandon and Leroy were new friends in Washington County, NC.
+Brandon had recently arrived in town and the two spent time together, along with Dana “Niki” Maybin, Brandon’s girlfriend for a short time.
+On December 18, the three were dancing and drinking with friends all night at Big Ed’s Bar.
+While they were at Big Ed’s, Frank Swain was murdered across town.
+His throat was slashed and both the jugular veins and the carotid artery were severed.
 He suffered at least 12 blows to the head with a tire iron and 14 knife wounds.

 One year later Brandon and Leroy were both arrested for the murder.